 Can I apply if I’m not a U.S. citizen?

 The program welcomes journalism students from around the world.
 Ten of the 2019 cherubs were international students.

 Can I apply if I’m not involved in newspaper?

 Any student with experience in journalism and journalistic writing should consider applying.
-Cherubs have backgrounds in digital journalism, newspaper, television, audio, video and/or yearbook.
+Cherubs have backgrounds in digital journalism, newspaper, television, audio and/or yearbook.